Assam Agricultural Pests and Diseases Act, 1950

 value of such plants shall be paid.

-(3) For the purpose of this section "value" shall
+(3) For the purpose of this section "value" shall mean the

 value of the tree or plant at the time of its destruction.